eetukoljonen/eetukoljonen/README.md

 ### Project Highlights:

 #### [ft_transcendence](https://github.com/eetukoljonen/ft_transcendence)
-- Developed a full-stack website featuring a Pong game and an original game called Knockoff.
+- Developed a full-stack website featuring a Pong game and an original game called Knockoff in a team of 3.
-- Implemented a robust user management system with JSON Web Tokens and two-factor authentication.
-- Built the backend using Django Rest Framework, ensuring secure and efficient data handling.
-- Crafted the frontend with vanilla JavaScript, HTML, and CSS for a interactive user experience.
-- Languages and Technologies: Python (Django), JavaScript, HTML, CSS
+- Languages: Python (Django), JavaScript, HTML, CSS

 #### [ft_irc](https://github.com/eetukoljonen/ft_irc)
 - Implemented a simple IRC-Server that follows the RFC, this server handles multiple clients and some basic commands.